-- signs in the National Capital Open Space System should be consistent in design in terms of style, size and materials used and should be part of a hierarchy of signs which reinforces the significance of the Open Space System.
-The hierarchy of such signs should be for primary signs at the site entry and secondary signs comprising: - o directional signs - o destination indicators - o place name signs - o interpretive signs - sponsorship signs or sponsorship names on signs are not permitted on Main Avenues or Approach Routes, in the National Capital Open Space System, in the Parliamentary Zone (except where such signs comply with a comprehensive Project or Precinct Signage Plan approved by the National Capital Authority), near the Prime Minister's Lodge or the Governor General's residence - markers or signs identifying places may include dedication information or historic information about the place on or near where the sign is located - site identification signs are to be erected by, and remain the property of, the Australian Government (on National Land) or the ACT Government on (Territory Land).
+" signs in the National Capital Open Space System should be consistent in design in terms of style, size and materials used and should be part of a hierarchy of signs which reinforces the significance of the Open Space System.
+The hierarchy of such signs should be for primary signs at the site entry and secondary signs comprising:

+- directional signs

+- destination indicators

+- place name signs

+- interpretive signs

+- " sponsorship signs or sponsorship names on signs are not permitted on Main Avenues or Approach Routes, in the National Capital Open Space System, in the Parliamentary Zone (except where such signs comply with a comprehensive Project or Precinct Signage Plan approved by the National Capital Authority), near the Prime Minister's Lodge or the Governor General's residence

+- markers or signs identifying places may include dedication information or historic information about the place on or near where the sign is located

+- site identification signs are to be erected by, and remain the property of, the Australian Government (on National Land) or the ACT Government on (Territory Land).